wimols/wimols.github.io/_posts/2020-08-24-avebury-part-one.md

 - Solstice
 ---

 I would like to explain my travelogue of my various trips to Avebury.
-These blog posts will consist of five parts.
+These blog posts will consist of six parts.
 I hope you like it.

 # An overview.
 We see today a battered monument in which man lives.
 We are lucky to be able to touch the stones, something that is virtually forbidden in Stonehenge.
 The National Trust manages the stones: